-It has been 63 years since fifties Hollywood Princess, Grace Kelly, wed Prince Rainer in a small civil ceremony making her a real-life Princess of Monaco.
+It has been over sixty years since fifties Hollywood Princess, Grace Kelly, wed Prince Rainer in a small civil ceremony making her a real-life Princess of Monaco.

 Margaret Kelly Davis

 Grace’s older sister, known as Peg, took on the role of her matron of honour.
 Their younger sister Elizabeth was heavily pregnant at the time and unable to travel to Monaco for the wedding.Embed from Getty Images

 Peggy’s daughter’s Meg and Mary Lee were also in the wedding party as flower girls.
 Peggy acted as one of five of the official witnesses the day before at the civil ceremony.

 Bettina Thompson Gray

 Bettina was a fellow actress and had been classmates with Grace at the American Academy of Dramatic Arts and also her roommate at the Barbizon, a rooming house for women in New York where aspiring young models and actresses stayed.

 Maree was a young divorced mother, whose connection to Grace went back to her pre-Hollywood days.
 The two became friends as teenagers when they attended Stevens High School in Germantown, Philadelphia.